Omais-Rana/Code-and-Link-Utility-Suite/README.md

 # Bitly Clone (Under Development)

 # Current Features:
---QR Code generation<br>
+--QR Code Generation<br>
---Barcode Generation
+--Barcode Generation<br>
+--URL Shortener

 # Working:
 --Makes use of a laravel template to authenticate the user before they are able to use the features.<br>

 You may use the following account credentials to access the application backend.
+There is no sign up feature yet.
+You can manually add users into the database.
 ```
 User: user@user.com
 Pass: secret
 ```
 --It also provides the option of downloading as PNG files in the user's default Download directory.<br>
 --In storage/app/qrcodes or /barcodes the codes are automatically stored (as PNG) after being generated.
+--Original URLs and their shortened versions are stored in the database with the table named as "url_mappings".

 # Links:
 [Simplesoftwareio.](http://www.simplesoftware.io/#/docs/simple-qrcode) <br>